discount-cactus/LVDC-Remake/Notes.md

 # Notes

-## Collection of notes to save digitally
+Collection of notes to save digitally on the repo.

 ## Boards
 #### Input Interface